2015 Photography Workshops

 Pricing is for instruction only.
 Workshops participants are responsible for their own lodging, meals and transportation.
 Participants generally choose to carpool to photo locations from the hotel where we are based.
 I do not block a set or rooms at hotels so ensure you make your reservations early!

 Cancellation Policy: A full refund if at least a 30 days advance notice is given.
-If less than a 30 days notice is given, a 60% refund.
+If less than a 30 days notice is given, a 60% refund, if less than 2 weeks there will be no refund.
 If the workshop has less than 3 signups, I reserve the right to cancel the workshop 30 days in advance with a full refund given.

 Spousal Policy: Spouses (and friends) that wish to join the "field sessions" of the class are required to pay full price.
-Your spouse is welcome to join our group for meetings and meals.
+Your spouse is welcome to join our group for meetings and meals at no fee.
 We have a big break between sunrise photo sessions and the afternoon reviews, so you will have plenty of time to spend with your "significant other”.

 The photography workshops are based out of hotels near our photo locations, listed under information for each workshop, below.

 All workshops convene on the first day at 6pm at the specified hotel.
 The evening meeting is an opportunity for us to get to know each other and go over our plans for the next three and a half days.
 Please bring some examples of your favorite photography on your laptop or prints to share with the group.

 Each day we vary our shooting locations according to the weather conditions for the day.
 No matter what the weather, I will have a plan for something to shoot.
 If the weather is favorable, we go out for a sunrise photo shoot in the mornings, have breakfast together, then take a break from mid-morning to mid-afternoon.
 We reconvene for a Photoshop/digital session in the late afternoon to review our photos, followed by an evening/ sunset photo shoot.
 You can expect to spend approximately 30 hours with me and other students over the course of the workshop